ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/the-1975-album-giveaway.markdown

   \ and it could be yours.</p>\n<p>Good luck!</p>\n"
 entry-title: "Win The 1975 new album 'Notes On A Conditional Form'"
 entry-content: "<p>Enter the draw to win The 1975 new album 'Notes On A Conditional\
-  \ Form' by completing the form below before 23:59 on the 1st of June 2020.</p>\n"
+  \ Form' by completing the form below before 23:59 on the 1st of July 2020.</p>\n"
 has-winner: false
 prize-description: "The 1975 new album 'Notes On A Conditional Form'"
 special-conditions: "Multiple entries are allowed up to one every day."